Schramm's model of communication: Background

-Schramm's model of communication is one of the earliest interaction models of communication and was first published by Wilbur Schramm in 1954.
+Schramm's model of communication was published by Wilbur Schramm in 1954.
+It is one of the earliest interaction models of communication.
 It was conceived as a response to and an improvement over earlier attempts in the form of linear transmission models, like the Shannon–Weaver model and Lasswell's model.
 Models of communication are simplified presentations of the process of communication and try to explain it by discussing its main components and their relations.